Ragene Andrea Palma, EnP

 I’m also very honored at how Feedspot listed my work here as part of the top 100 urban planning blogs, along with CityLab and Planetizen.
 I’ve been on the list since 2017, and I still find it surreal.
 Maraming salamat po.

-To date, some people also still give me the questioning stare when I say I’m an urban planner.
+Some people also still give me the questioning stare when I say I’m an urban planner.
 It’s about time people get to know what it means, beyond politics, buildings and cityscapes.

 It’s the way to preserve what we have, and the road to a better life for everyone.
 I love the earth.
 You should too.
 It’s our home.
 Without it, we’ve got nothing.
 Anything we’ve got–food, shelter, our loved ones–wouldn’t be here if there were no land to stand on, and no resources to use.
 I believe in people too.
 By nature, we care.
 And we have the capacity to improve and to contribute to development.